 How to Clean Your Food Processing Plant

-The key to a good cleaning process and sanitation program is by educating workers on what needs to be done to ensure safety protocols to avoid cross-contamination, bacteria growth, and airborne viruses.
+The key to a good cleaning process and sanitation program is educating workers on what needs to be done to ensure safety protocols to avoid cross-contamination, bacteria growth, and airborne viruses.
 Many food processing plants have sanitation teams, but it’s smart to educate workers on how they can help while they are working on the floor.
 Though disinfecting kills pathogens at a higher rate than sanitization, FDA guidelines include sanitizing all food-contact surfaces after every use¹.

 Sanitize Food Contact Surfaces

 Any food contact surface will inevitably get messy due to food work, prep, and cooking stations.
 These areas should be cleaned and sanitized after every use during the workday.
 Disinfectants should be used at the end of the workday, as the use of strong chemicals could impact food quality.

 Maintaining proper standards will reduce the risk of food cross-contamination, including keeping raw meat containers away from cooked products or using multiple cutting boards when dealing with cooked/raw food.
 Additionally, it will keep a healthy environment for both workers and consumers.
 Along with keeping your food processing equipment sanitized and disinfected (which we will discuss below), this is the most critical component of a healthy processing plant.